Baptism Preparation Meeting Scheduling: Streamline the Process

 Can baptism preparation meetings be virtual?

 Absolutely, especially in 2026 with hybrid churches.
 Zoom-integrated scheduling ensures tech works seamlessly.
 60% of churches now offer virtual prep, per Barna (2025), reducing travel barriers.
-Ensure stable links and record for absentees, but prioritize in-person for hands-on elements like testimony practice.
+Ensure stable internet connections and record sessions for absentees, but prioritize in-person for hands-on elements like testimony practice.
+Virtual meetings also allow candidates to invite family members from different locations.
+Tools like PastorAgenda can automatically generate and send meeting links along with reminders.

 How to reduce no-shows in baptism preparation meeting scheduling?